JunaidJameel/Bill-Splitter/README.md

 💡 Elegant slider UI with profile avatars and dynamic amount updates
 🧮 Realtime amount calculation based on slider value
-🟣 Custom themed sliders with dot indicators for steps
 📱 Fully responsive layout using Flutter best practices
 🎨 Clean and modern design with smooth animations